THE · THUMB · LOOP MMXXVI

 Bay City — minutes from the USS Edson

 An 1876 range light on the Saginaw River, restored by a local historical society with occasional open-house tours.
-Worth a look only if you're already doing the Edson Run.
+Slated for the Edson Ride when we mount that trip.

 Map it